robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 #### 1. **Preparation** (Before incidents occur)
 - Define incident response team and roles
-- Create playbooks for common scenarios
+- Create playbooks for common scenarios (e.g., "Compromised Agent" or "DoS Attack")
 - Establish communication channels
 - Test backup and recovery procedures

 #### 2. **Detection and Analysis**
-- Identify indicators of compromise
+- Identify Indicators of Compromise (IOCs) (e.g., multiple failed logins, sudden spikes in traffic).
-- Determine scope of incident
+- Determine the scope of the incident (how many agents/systems are affected).
 - Assess severity and impact
-- Gather evidence for investigation
+- Gather evidence for investigation (from secure, centralized logs).

 #### 3. **Containment**
 - **Short-term:** Isolate affected agents, block malicious IPs
-- **Long-term:** Apply patches, update rules, strengthen controls
+- **Long-term:** Apply patches, update firewall rules, and strengthen controls

 #### 4. **Eradication**
-- Remove malicious agents
+- Remove malicious agents and close all security gaps that were exploited.
-- Close security gaps
 - Patch vulnerabilities
-- Reset compromised credentials
+- Reset all compromised credentials to prevent re-entry.

 #### 5. **Recovery**
-- Restore from clean backups
+- Restore systems from **clean, verified backups**.
-- Re-enable services gradually
+- Gradually re-enable services and monitor for any signs of re-infection.
 - Monitor for signs of re-infection
 - Verify system integrity

 #### 6. **Post-Incident Activity**
-- Document lessons learned
+- Document lessons learned and update security controls and detection rules.
-- Update security controls
-- Improve detection rules
 - Train team on findings
 - Update incident response procedures
+- Notify affected customers and regulators, if required by law (e.g., GDPR requires notification within 72 hours).

 ---